mike290/Amforth-utilities/README.md

 # Amforth-utilities

-Forth files written for use with Amforth on ATMega328P Arduino or similar
+Forth files written for use with Amforth on ATMega328P Arduino or similar.
+Requires Amforth (http://amforth.sourceforge.net/) and use of amforth-shell.py to resolve register names.

 dot-2dr.frt  (.2dr)